 - What digital propositions achieve the greatest impact in driving engagement and ultimately student acquisition

-In our upcoming webinar Global Reviews will reveal the expectations and priorities for prospective students when attending virtual open houses and highlight the digital maturity of leading Australian, UK and Irish universities.
-We will answer key questions such as:
+In our webinar Global Reviews revealed the expectations and priorities for prospective students when attending virtual open houses and highlighted the digital maturity of leading Australian, UK and Irish universities.
+We answered key questions such as:

 - What expectations do prospective students have when attending a Virtual Open House?